NabeelGhalib/nabeelghalib.github.io/libaaz_sales_analysis/README.md

 ### 1.Data Entry & Cleaning (Excel):

-- Received raw sales data from the Libaaz owner, which was handwritten in pencil and pen.
+- Received raw sales data from the stakeholder, which was handwritten in pencil and pen.
 Transcribed this data manually into Excel.
 - Formatted the data by creating a structured table, ensuring data consistency and standardization.
 - Applied **data validation** to automate the entry for fields such as sales channels (e.g., Online, Offline) and referral sources (e.g., Instagram, Facebook), improving accuracy and efficiency.
 - Created unique Customer IDs using the **TEXT and MATCH** functions to ensure no duplicates and a uniform format for identifying each customer.